 And it will.
 Because, unbeknownst to you, your only value to him is your current utility, and once that falters or you come to your senses long enough to assert your individuality, he will have no further use for you.

-Narcissists actually have no ability to love and cannot process normal human emotions.
-The person underneath the façade is a cold and calculating abuser, and you have fallen headfirst into a trap.
-You’ve been tricked into playing a specially-designed role that has little to do with who you actually are.
-The narcissist then proceeds to project his emptiness and aggression onto you in an attempt to ease his own suffering.
+Toxic narcissists are unable to love authentically and are instead wholly agenda-driven.
+The person underneath the façade is a cold and calculating abuser – disingenuous by default – and you will have fallen headfirst into a trap.
+You’ll be tricked into playing a specially-designated role that has nothing to do with you and absolutely everything to do with him.
+The narcissist then proceeds to exploit all of your resources and to project his emptiness and aggression onto you in an attempt to ease his own suffering.

 The Red Flags Are Everywhere